MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/faqs-sales-insights.md

 **Enhanced insights:**

-- Those colleagues are not a part of your Dynamics 365 org.
+- Those colleagues are not a part of your Dynamics 365 organization.
 - Those colleagues are not a part of the security role that's [enabled for relationship intelligence](enable-ri.md).
 - Those colleagues are a part of the security group that your Office 365 admin has [opted out](provide-consent-office365.md).
 - Those colleagues have explicitly [opted out of sharing their data](who-knows-whom.md#turn-off-data-sharing-with-dynamics-365-applications).

 See also [Which colleagues show up as connections?](#which-colleagues-show-up-as-connections)

-### How long does it take for suggestions to show up?
+### How long does it take for suggestions to appear?

 **Basic insights:**